Marcel Rajman: Second World War

 After the first groups of the Jeunesses communistes were formed, Rajman readily joined them and fought actively until the beginning of 1942, participating in illegal demonstrations, putting up posters, leafleting and other activity.
 He became in charge of the Jeunesses communistes in the 11th arrondissement.

 At the beginning of 1942, Rajman asked to join the 2nd Jewish division of the Francs-tireurs et partisans.
 He was accepted, distinguishing himself by bravery and intelligence.
 He was named to train new fighters, which role he gladly accepted.
-When the Czech grouping of the FTP was formed, he was sent to teach them the partisans military skills.
-He was completely successful, and the first operation against the Germans at the Pont des Arts caused a big stir.
+When the Czech grouping of the FTP was formed, he was sent to teach the partisans military skills.
+He was successful, and the first operation against the Germans at the Pont des Arts caused a big stir.

 When the Armenian detachment was formed, Rajman was sent as an inspector.
 Notably, the first operation of Missak Manouchian, at Levallois, took place under Rajman's leadership.

 On 15 June 1943, in front of the address 17 rue Mirabeau in the 16th arrondissement, Rajman and Ernest Blankopf threw a volley of grenades at a coach belonging to the Kriegsmarine.
 The Germans returned fire.
 Rajman, sought by all the police forces, managed to escape, while Blankopf was gravely wounded, and, not to be taken alive, shot himself in the head.